TritonDataCenter/rfd/rfd/0027/README.md

 ### Container Destroyed
 * User destroys a container
 * VMAPI pushes a changefeed event to CNS
+* CNS removes the CNAME records associated with the container

+### Metric Agent Proxy destroyed
+* Operator destroys a Metric Agent Proxy
+* VMAPI pushes a changefeed event to CNS
-* CNS removes the A records and SRV record associated with the container
+* CNS removes the A record associated with the Metric Agent Proxy and all CNAME records that reference it.

 ## High Availability
 ### Metric Agent